-With regard to the design of the project, the proposed residence is 2-stories with a maximum height of 35 feet from existing grade at any given point.
-The residence is designed to be stepped into the hillside and it does not break the ridgeline.
+With regard to the design of the project, the proposed accessory structure is 1-storiy with a maximum height of 29 feet from existing grade at any given point.
 The proposed building site and design minimizes the amount of grading and landform alteration necessary for the project.
-The proposed structure is compatible with the character of other residential development in the area.
-The proposed structure height is consistent with the maximum height (35 feet above existing grade) that the Commission has permitted in past decisions in the Santa Monica Mountains and with the maximum height (35 feet) allowed under the guidance policies of the Malibu/Santa Monica Mountains LUP.
+The proposed structure is compatible with the character of other residential development in the area which is a largely developed small lot subdivision.
+The proposed structure height of is consistent with the maximum height (35 feet above existing grade) that the Commission has permitted in past decisions in the Santa Monica Mountains and with the maximum height allowed under the guidance policies of the Malibu/Santa Monica Mountains LUP.

-As such, the residence will minimize impacts to visual resources from a siting and design standpoint.
+As such, the structure will minimize impacts to visual resources from a siting and design standpoint.
 To further minimize the visual impacts associated with development of the project site, the Commission requires: that the structure be finished in a color consistent with the surrounding natural landscape; that windows on the development be made of non-reflective glass; use of appropriate, adequate, and timely planting of native landscaping to soften the visual impact of the development from public view areas; and a limit on night lighting of the site to protect the nighttime rural character of this portion of the Santa Monica Mountains.